fizzed/blaze/README.md

 focus on speed?
 And they usually eat up an enormous amount of memory.

 Projects are defined in a blaze.js file and written in JavaScript (ECMA 5.0).
-High performance concepts such as asynchronous tasks & actions are included from the get-go.
-Here's a sample:
+High performance concepts such as asynchronous tasks & actions are included as a natural part of the build system.

-    // wait for pipeline of async action groups to all complete
-    $A.pipeline(
-        $A.async($T.jar, copyProjectJar, copyJarDependencies),
-        $A.async($T.storkify)
-    );

 ## Usage